HCL-TECH-SOFTWARE/digital-experience/docs/resources/tutorials/scriptapps/how_to/05_apps_with_diff_deploy_versions.md

-# How To Deploy Multiple DX ScriptApps with Different Dependency Versions
+# Deploy multiple DX ScriptApps with different dependency versions

 # General Information
 The steps needed to bundle and deploy different versions of the same dependency (i.e: React v16 and v18) will be discussed in this guide.
 Each version will be bundled in their own submodule and then merged and deployed into a single DX Module.